It took me 27 years to finally understand THAT scene in The Shining

 This is the brilliance of Stanley Kubrick.
 He can say so much with so little.
 And of course, the imagination of Stephen King for dreaming up such an idea in the first place.
 I know King has shared his dissatisfaction with the movie before, and his concern is logical.
 King says that Kubrick set out to make the scariest movie ever, to be the standard-bearer for horror films going forward, and King agrees that he reached the apex of the genre—but it still wasn’t his story.
 He’s not wrong about that.
 Kubrick made lots of changes, some I can understand but others left me baffled.

 Given the medium, Kubrick took a horrifying book and molded it into a spectacular feature film while King did what he does best—weaving a nightmarish story with detail and nuance.
 After all these years of honing my affection for Kubrick’s classic, it now has to share shelf space with King’s masterpiece, and that’s a weird feeling, but I’ll get over it.
-My concern right now is, how to trick my brother into reading about the dead bathroom lady?
+My main concern right now is tricking my brother into reading the book.